testifysec/technical-assessments/platform/system-design.md

 ## Assignment

 Your task is to whiteboard the design of a distributed cache system that can effectively store and manage GitHub and GitLab data.
-Consider the following aspects in your design:

-1. **Cache Storage Technology**:
-   - Choose a suitable caching technology (e.g., Redis, Memcached) for storing GitHub and GitLab data in our conceptual product backend.
-   - Explain why you selected this technology and its advantages for this use case.

-2. **Cache Data Structure**:
-   - Define the structure of data to be stored in the cache.
-   - Consider how to represent GitHub and GitLab data (e.g., repositories, commits) in the cache.

-3. **Cache Eviction Policies**:
-   - Design cache eviction policies to manage data expiration and eviction.
-   - Explain how you would handle scenarios where data becomes stale or needs to be removed from the cache.

-4. **Distributed Synchronization**:
-   - Describe how the cache system will handle synchronization in a distributed environment.
-   - Consider scenarios where multiple cache nodes need to be coordinated to maintain consistency.

-5. **Data Privacy and Security**:
-   - Address data privacy concerns and ensure that sensitive information is not exposed in the cache.
-   - Discuss any security measures or access controls in place to protect cached data.

-6. **Data Consistency**:
-   - Explain how the cache system will maintain data consistency between the cache and the source (GitHub and GitLab).
-   - Consider strategies for cache invalidation when the source data changes.

-7. **Cache Size and Scalability**:
-   - Discuss how the cache system will handle different cache sizes and scalability requirements.
-   - Consider load balancing and adding cache nodes to meet growing demands.

-8. **High Availability and Fault Tolerance**:
-   - Outline strategies for ensuring high availability and fault tolerance in the cache system.
-   - Describe how the system will handle node failures or network issues.
+Your team has a javascript UI that is making a call to an API which is then calling GitHub and GitLab, and the users are reporting rate limiting.
+The historical git data typically remains static and only the latest changes for a repo tend to be dynamic.
+The queries the team's API are using are already optimized.

+With all this in mind, design a distributed cache system for the team that will significantly cut down on rate limiting.

 ## Submission